LebJe/LFSPointers/README.md

 let pointer = try LFSPointer(fromFile: URL(fileURLWithPath: "path/to/file"))
 ```

-The pointer is represented as a Swift struct.
+The pointer is represented as a Swift `struct`.

 ```swift
 public struct LFSPointer {